The High Field Town House Edgbaston, a Georgian heritage boutique hotel set back from Highfield Road in Birmingham's leafy residential quarter

 There are allocated parking spaces within the hotel grounds, but you must get yourself a voucher from the hotel reception to avoid any fees.

-Street Character: Highfield Road's Dining Cluster
+The Highfield Road Dining Cluster

 Getting There: The Logistics